rangarish/Automation/README.md

 # Automation
-This the Automation project using maven
-This is based Page Object Model
+This the Automation project using maven for any Ebusiness web site I have used Page Object Model
+Need to base url
+Need to update xpath of elements